gautierstoll/OpenChromDist/README.md

 ## 🛠 Features

-- Class for cumulative probability estimation from peaks
+- API for distances between single cell ATAC peaks, based on cumulative probability estimation of open chromatin.

 ## 📦 Build and Run